kennethy/rust-lang/ch19.advanced-features/README.md

 ### Fully Qualified Syntax for Disambiguation

-When a type implements multiple traits, and the traits all have a method that has a same name.
+When a type implements multiple traits, and the traits all have a method that has a same name:

 ```rust